 When it comes to relationships, some seem to think ignorance is bliss.
 They claim to want the truth, but do everything in their power to avoid it.
 Why should it be so difficult to see the truth when it comes to your relationship?
-Why do some people choose to see what they want to see and not what is staring them in the face?
+How do some people choose to see what they want to see and not what is staring them in the face?
 Why is it easier to believe lies than accept the truth?
-Why is it easier, in relationships, to believe the most unbelievable lies that defy all logic?
+In relationships, why is it easier to believe the most unbelievable lies that defy all logic?
 One reason could be that ignorance is bliss for some people and they would rather accept a fantasy than their current reality.
 Why would that be?
 Because they know if they accept the truth, the truth can hurt, and they would have to make serious changes in their lives.

 Look at people who are involved in affairs.
 Many people would love to believe that one day the one they love will leave their spouse so they can be together.
 But will that ever happen?
 Are the signs pointing to the fact that it will never happen?
 No one wants to believe that someone is just using them so they can have their cake and eat it too.
 But it is happening to some people, isn’t it?
 How do you know it isn’t you?

 Have you caught your significant other cheating?
 Did they give you a bunch of excuses in an effort to make you believe they were not cheating?
-Did you believe it?
+Was is believable?
 Did they tell you that although they had cheated in the past, they won’t cheat again in the future?
 Do you think they really learned their lesson?
 Are some of their suspicious behaviors from the past showing up in your current relationship?
 Are they accusing you of being paranoid or making you feel guilty for suspecting them of cheating when they are not?

 How do you know what to believe at this point in your relationship?